mikemaccana/agave/README.md

 So if you’re OK with Agave’s requirements - ie, you support only ES5 environments like current generation browsers and node - you can use Agave.

-### But what about future compatibility?
+### Q. Future ES versions or other libraries might use the same method names to do different stuff
+### A. That’s why we let you prefix all method names

-Another concern may be naming or implementation conflicts - ie, another library or perhaps a new version of ES includes some other code that uses the same method name but does something different.
-That said:

- - __Agave allows you to prefix every method it provides__.
+Another concern may be naming or implementation conflicts - ie, another library or perhaps a new version of ES includes some code that uses the same method name to do something differently.
+This is why  __Agave allows you to prefix every method it provides__.
 Just start it with:

-    agave.enable(this, ‘av’);
+    agave.enable(‘av’);

 or the prefix of your choice to have all the methods prefixed with whatever string you like.

- - If your project already has a String.prototype.contains(), and it does something other than tell you whether a string contains a substring, you should consider many things, the least of which is whether you should use this library.
+Using a prefix is the preferred mechanism for libraries that depend on Agave,

+You may still prefer unprefixed, for the following reasons:
- - We track ES6 updates.
+ - We track ES6 updates and specifically try to avoid conflicts with what’s proposed.
- - The small chance of a possible future change in implementation - fixable with a very short amount of work in this library in future, is better than definitely ugly, long code now.
+ - The chance of a possible future change in implementation - fixable with a very short amount of work in this library in future, is better than longer code now.

+### Everything’s an Object in JS

+Everything’s an object in JS, so eveerything has has object methods.
+We mentioned object.toString() earlier - there’s a window.toSting() in your browser, and a global.toString() in Node that JS provides because window and global are objects.

+When running agave, the additional methods added to Object.prototype will appear on window and global just like the inbuilt ones.
+You might find this odd, but it’s expected behavior.

+You may find this useful - for example, if you wanted to find out whether some deeply nested set of keys exists underneath window, then .getKeys() or it’s equivalent.

 ### Using Agave